 - 1. Select and wash ripe produce. - 2.
 Remove stems, cores or pits.
 Cut away any bruising and slice produce evenly. - 3.
 Complete any pretreatments.
-Blanching can help fruit retain color during drying and storage. - To steam blanch, boil several inches of water in a pot and place produce in a wire basket over the boiling water.
+There are several pretreatment options to prevent fruit from darkening.
+Treating fruit before dehydrating also helps retain the fresh produce flavor and increases the shelf life. - To use a solution, find the solution of choice and dip fruit slices in mixture for the required time.
+Find solutions for pretreating fruit at: extension2.missouri.edu/gh1563. - To steam blanch, boil several inches of water in a pot and place produce in a wire basket above the boiling water.
 Water should not touch the produce.
-Cover with a lid and blanch for appropriate amount of time. - To find appropriate blanching times, visit: https://extension.sdstate.edu/food/preservation and view our Preserve It! resources. - 4.
-Remove from the steamer and absorb any moisture with a clean dish towel or paper towels. - 5.
+Cover with a lid and blanch for appropriate amount of time.
+To find appropriate blanching times, visit: extension.sdstate.edu/pick-it-try-it-it-preserve-it and view our Preserve It! resources. - 4.
+Remove produce from pretreatment, rinse thoroughly with water, and pat dry with a clean dish towel or paper towel. - 5.
 Place produce evenly on dehydrator trays.
 Drying times vary from 4 hours-12+ hours.
-To find appropriate drying times, visit: https://extension.sdstate.edu/food/preservation. - 6.
+To find appropriate drying times, visit: extension.sdstate.edu/pick-it-try-it-it-preserve-it. - 6.
 Check for desired dryness.
 Fruits should be pliable and leathery in texture with little moisture.
 Vegetables should be chewy and brittle, but vary depending on the vegetable.